nsb-engr/face-midi/README.md

-# MIDI Control with Face.
+# MIDI Control with Face
 MIDI control with your face using [Mediapipe](https://mediapipe.dev/).<br/>

 For now,<br/>